harasiddh/harasiddh.github.io/_pages/about.md

 I am currently an M1 Economics student at Toulouse School of Economics

-Prior to TSE, I simultaneously pursued two undergraduate degrees - one in Economics from Shiv Nadar IOE and another in Data Science from IIT Madras
+Prior to TSE, I simultaneously pursued two undergraduate degrees.
+I studied Economics in-person at Shiv Nadar IOE, Delhi (NCR) and studied Data Science at IIT Madras thanks to their online degree

 I believe that a life spent in the endless pursuit of knowledge is one worth living

 When not dealing with Economics or household chores, I like to read about ancient civilisations and watch English films

-I believe that Test cricket is the best format of the game, and have supported Real Madrid since Ronaldo's iconic “calma, calma”
+I feel that Test cricket is the best format of the game, and have supported Real Madrid since Ronaldo's iconic “calma, calma”